 The ground shook twice and the giant leaped into view within the confines of the clearing.

 Face me, the giant challenged in a low drawling bellow.

 The Shaman stopped.
 Partway through its transformation back into its nebulaic form, it just stood there motionless, trapped by the summons.

 The Shaman turned, materialising fully as it did so, and faced the giant.
-Even outsized two to one, the Shaman maintained its self-assured poise and self-same sinister sneer.
+Even out-sized two to one, the Shaman maintained its self-assured poise and self-same sinister sneer.
 It stepped forth, unhurried, mumbling obscure conjurations under its breath.
 The air between them darkened, as though fouled, and the Shaman barked and cackled in mockery and contempt.
 The giant brought its fist calmly up to its mouth and took an interminable inhalation.

 Hya-hya-hya, the Shaman cackled maniacally into the calm forest night.
 The giant took a step back in a feint of dismay or fright, thus clearing the outer perimeter, and returning to the shadows of the forest.
 The woman awoke with a start to the giant’s ruse and vaulted to her feet.
-As the Shaman basked in its invincibility, she set upon completing the perimeter.
-The laughter morphed to a despairing shriek as she travelled the last few yards.
-She glanced sideways in time to see that the lesser demons, upon discovering themselves suddenly untethered, had scurried off in every which direction away from the master of strings.
+As the Shaman basked in its unquestionable invincibility, she spun the wand and drew from an unknown reserve of might to complete her perimeter of the clearing.
+The laughter morphed to a despairing shriek as she sealed the last few yards.
+She smiled in satisfaction and glanced sideways at the despairing Shaman only to realise that she was not, in fact, the source of the outcry.
+The Giant’s had never meant to hit the Shaman with its projectiles.
+She understood this now as she saw the untethered sprites scurrying off in every which direction away from the master of strings.
 Then, the circle was sealed.